-The two things that make the biggest impact in any business are time and money.
-The more time you have, the greater the number of new business opportunities you can create and the healthier the bottom line of your agency will become.
+The two things that make the most significant impact on any business are time and money.
+The more time you have, the greater the number of new business opportunities you can create.
+And the healthier your agency will become.

-However, when the end of the month comes along and you still have your targets to meet, can you really afford to sacrifice 1-2 days of selling time in order to process your agency’s payroll?
+However, when the end of the year comes along, and you still have your targets to meet, can you afford to sacrifice up to 21 days of selling time to process your agency’s payroll?

-Paying your team (and yourself) on time and correctly every month is crucial, and while outsourcing this area of your business may seem daunting at first, the benefits more than outweigh any fears that you may have:
+Paying your team (and yourself) on time and correctly every month is crucial.
+While outsourcing this area of your business may seem daunting at first, the benefits more than outweigh any fears.

-We have already touched upon the amount of time that is used up each month by some small business owners, but by outsourcing your payroll you gain that time back.
-This enables you to concentrate more of your efforts on those activities that could be making a positive impact on your bottom line.
+We have already touched upon the amount of time used up each month by some small business owners.
+But you can gain that time back by outsourcing your payroll.
+In addition, this enables you to concentrate more of your efforts on those activities that could positively impact your agency.

-The ever-increasing number of changes to HMRC’s rules and regulations mean that you need to keep up to date with the latest developments to avoid any costly mistakes or ‘glitches’, particularly for complex payrolls.
+The ever-increasing changes to HMRC’s rules and regulations mean that you must keep up to date with the latest developments.
+In order to avoid costly mistakes or ‘glitches’, particularly for complex payrolls.

 It can be a minefield, so it shouldn’t surprise you to learn that over half (51%) of small businesses in the UK outsource this function, according to Bond International Software.

-Payroll providers such as Simplicity make it their job to stay abreast of these changes and ensure that you are fully compliant with all legal obligations and other requirements associated with paying your people.
-In doing so, they protect you and your business and save you considerable time trying to get to grips with the legislation you really need to know.
+Payroll providers such as Simplicity make it their job to stay up-to-date on these changes.
+And ensure that you fully comply with all legal obligations and requirements with paying your people.
+In doing so, they protect you and your business and save you considerable time trying to get to grips with the legislation you need to know.

-Would you rather build a team made up primarily of fee-earning consultants, or have some of that headcount made up of a team of administrators?
-Hiring in-house expertise can be costly, especially if the person responsible for payroll is not trained or they simply have the payroll function bolted onto their overall list of responsibilities.
+Would you rather build a team primarily of fee-earning consultants or have some of that headcount comprised of a team of administrators?
+Hiring in-house expertise can be costly, especially if the person responsible for payroll is not trained or has the payroll function bolted onto their list of responsibilities.

-Outsourcing your payroll frees up their time to concentrate on other important tasks and you may even be able to reduce the size of your back office team too.
-It is not uncommon to see recruitment firms without any in-house expertise at all – they prefer to outsource and take advantage of the cost and time savings to be gained.
+Outsourcing your payroll frees up their time to concentrate on other essential tasks.
+And you may even be able to reduce the size of your back-office team.
+It is common to see recruitment businesses without in-house expertise prefer to outsource and take advantage of the cost and time savings.

 Experienced payroll staff are hard to come by.
-It is a specialist role but if you have just one or two people performing this task, do you have a contingency in place for when they are not there?
+It is a specialist role, but if you have just one or two people performing this task, do you have a contingency for when they are not there?

-There are many more reasons why it makes good business sense to outsource your payroll.
-Hopefully the five points above will demonstrate to you how much of a difference it can make to your agency and its bottom line.
+There are many more reasons why outsourcing your payroll makes good business sense.
+But, hopefully, the five points above will demonstrate how much of a difference it can make to your agency.

-If you would like more information on how Simplicity’s payroll solutions could help you, please do not hesitate to get in touch with us today.
+If you would like more information on how Simplicity’s payroll solutions could help you, please do not hesitate to contact us today.